 Software as Service companies need to regularly produce three major financial statements.
 These are the Income Statement, Cash Flow Statement and Balance Sheet.
 Additionally, SaaS companies have other metrics that may or may not be on the actual financial statements - like bookings, ARR and more.
 It makes sense to work with an expert bookkeeper or controller who understands how these numbers relate to your business’ GAAP financials.

-The income statement shows the company’s:
+This accounting statement shows the company’s:

 The balance sheet shows: